Recharge dbt Package

 A small team of analytics engineers at Fivetran develops these dbt packages.
 However, the packages are made better by community contributions.

 We highly encourage and welcome contributions to this package.
-Check out this dbt Discourse article to learn how to contribute to a dbt package.
+Learn how to contribute to a package in dbt's Contributing to an external dbt package article.

 Opinionated Modelling Decisions